The one thing that remains constant is social platforms evolve. LinkedIn is no different.

 - Create a CRM record of a lead, contact, or an account when a Sales Navigator lead or account doesn’t already exist in my CRM

 Make the most of LinkedIn’s recent changes

-While not all or even most of the changes are game changers, there are several which I have already begun to integrate into my daily LinkedIn routine.
-Many of the changes to messages in particular I have found most beneficial.
+While not all or even most of the changes are game changers, some are very useful for growing your business.
+I have already begun integrating several of them into my LinkedIn marketing strategy.
+The changes to messages in particular, I have found most beneficial.

-Familiarize yourself with each of LinkedIn’s changes and play around with them to determine which will be most helpful for you are your LinkedIn routine.
+Familiarize yourself with all the new LinkedIn changes, and play around with them to determine which will be most helpful for you and your LinkedIn routine.